 Heterogeneity may be an artificial consequence of an inappropriate choice of effect measure.
 For example, when trials collect continuous outcome data using different scales or different units, extreme heterogeneity may be apparent when using the mean difference but not when the more appropriate standardised mean difference is used.
 Furthermore, choice of effect measure for dichotomous outcomes (odds ratio, relative risk, or risk difference) may affect the degree of heterogeneity among results.
-In particular, when control group event rates vary, homogeneous odds ratios or risk ratios will necessarily lead to heterogeneity of treatment effect in a particular meta-analysis is a suitable criterion for choosing between these measures (see also 8.6.3.4 Which measure for dichotomous outcomes?).
+In particular, when control group event rates vary, homogeneous odds ratios or risk ratios will necessarily lead to heterogeneous risk differences, and vice versa.
+However, it remains unclear whether homogeneity of treatment effect in a particular meta-analysis is a suitable criterion for choosing between these measures (see also 8.6.3.4 Which measure for dichotomous outcomes?).